Karmpatel960/CureML/README.md

 ![CureML-removebg-preview](https://user-images.githubusercontent.com/96860884/225073856-decd48e2-fa3e-4588-87b0-b1035f35e9dd.png)

 CureML will help patient and doctor to analyze case with its UI UX and make process easy for both doctor and patient and it also help doctor to analyze case with cureML Modal.

+CureML help to make case analyzing easier for both patients and doctors by providing a straightforward UI combined with ML tools that speed up the process.
 ---
 ## Requirements